Shireee/gpu-file-encryption/README.md

 # gpu-file-encryption
-Implementation of AES algorithms on GPU and CPU.
+Implementation of AES algorithm on GPU and CPU.

 Requirements: ```C++17``` ```Cuda 12.3```